Vanadium redox battery: Operation

 Other useful properties of vanadium flow batteries are their fast response to changing loads and their overload capacities.
 They can achieve a response time of under half a millisecond for a 100% load change, and allow overloads of as much as 400% for 10 seconds.
 Response time is limited mostly by the electrical equipment.
 Unless specifically designed for colder or warmer climates, most sulfuric acid-based vanadium batteries work between about 10 and 40 °C. Below that temperature range, the ion-infused sulfuric acid crystallizes.
-Round trip efficiency in practical applications is around 70–80 %.
+Round trip efficiency in practical applications is around 70–80%.

-Proposed improvements

 The original VRFB design by Skyllas-Kazacos employed sulfate (added as vanadium sulfate(s) and sulfuric acid) as the only anion in VRFB solutions, which limited the maximum vanadium concentration to 1.7 M of vanadium ions.
-Around 2010 a team from Pacific Northwest National Laboratory proposed a mixed sulfate-chloride electrolyte, that allowed for the use in VRFBs solutions with the vanadium concentration of 2.5 M over a whole temperature range between −20 and +50 °C. Based on the standard equilibrium potential of the V+5/V+4 couple it is expected to oxidize chloride, and for this reason chloride solutions were avoided in earlier VRFB studies.
-The surprising oxidative stability (albeit only at the state of charge below ca. 80%) of V+5 solutions in the presence of chloride was explained on the basis of activity coefficients.
-Nevertheless, because of a high vapor pressure of HCl solutions, such mixed electrolytes have not been widely adopted.
+In the 1990s, Skyllas-Kazacos discovered the use of ammonium phosphate and other inorganic compounds as precipitation inhibitors to stabilise 2 M vanadium solutions over a temperature range of 5 to 45 °C and a Stabilising Agent patent was filed by UNSW in 1993.
+This discovery was largely overlooked however and in around 2010 a team from Pacific Northwest National Laboratory proposed a mixed sulfate-chloride electrolyte, that allowed for the use in VRFBs solutions with the vanadium concentration of 2.5 M over a whole temperature range between −20 and +50 °C. Based on the standard equilibrium potential of the V5+/V4+ couple it is expected to oxidize chloride, and for this reason chloride solutions were avoided in earlier VRFB studies.
+The surprising oxidative stability (albeit only at the state of charge below ca. 80%) of V5+ solutions in the presence of chloride was explained on the basis of activity coefficients.
+Many researchers explain the increased stability of V(V) at elevated temperatures by the higher proton concentration in the mixed acid electrolyte that shifts the thermal precipitation equilibrium of V(V) away from V2O5.
+Nevertheless, because of a high vapor pressure of HCl solutions and the possibility of chlorine generation during charging, such mixed electrolytes have not been widely adopted.